All about the Ainsworth Library

 - Funds earned through the annual Scholastic Book Fair sponsored by the PTA

 - Donations from you - either money or books

 We want to continue to carefully build our collection of Spanish books and increase the nonfiction offerings.
 The average age of nonficiton collection is 24 years - so we need to replace these 'fact' books.

 There are Amazon Wish Lists for both our Spanish and English book collection based on student recommendations & other sources.
 If you feel inclined, please consider donating a book or two to our library.
 Just order the book and send it to school with your student or have it mailed directly to school.
 Let us know if you would like a "Donated by" sticker in your book.
 Here are the lists:

 English Books Wish List

 Who is in the library?

 Your teacher-librarian is Kerstin Cathcart.
-I teach classes on Wednesday, Thursday and Friday.
-I am happy to be starting my third year with the amazing Ainsworth students.
-Our new library aide is Linda Candello.
-She started in late October and is a fantastic addition to our Ainsworth staff.
-She works on Monday, Tuesday and Wednesday mornings.
+I teach classes all day on Tuesday, Wednesday and Thursday afternoon..
+I am happy to be starting my fourth year with the amazing Ainsworth students.
+Our library aide is Linda Candello.
+She spends every afternoon in the library.